-The often misunderstood Lambrusco is frothy and delicious.
-It is made from Lambrusco grapes that are planted on the Apennine foothills in the south of Emilia-Romagna in soils comprised of sand, silt and marl.
+The often-misunderstood Lambrusco is frothy and delicious.
+It is made from Lambrusco grapes that are planted on the Apennine foothills in the south of Emilia-Romagna in soils comprised of sand, silt, and marl.
 The sloping vineyards and slightly heavier soils produce concentrated wines that are rich in flavor and often accompanied by some sweetness.

-Similar to Prosecco, the wine is made using the Charmat method.
-The first fermentation occurs at low temperatures, which preserves the wine's fresh red fruit aromas and minimizes the extraction of tannin from the skins.
+Like Prosecco, the wine is made using the Charmat method.
+The first fermentation occurs at low temperatures, which preserves the wine’s fresh red fruit aromas and minimizes the extraction of tannin from the skins.
 The second fermentation occurs in a closed tank where CO2 is captured by the liquid infusing the wine with a gentle fizz.

-The DOC region of Lambrusco Grasparossa di Castelvetro is the furthest south in Emilia-Romagna.
+The DOC region of Lambrusco Grasparossa di Castelvetro is the furthest south in Emilia Romagna.
 By many it is considered the finest DOC for Lambrusco.
-Its more moderate climate, less fertile soils and earlier ripening clones produces lower yields of fully mature grapes resulting in wines rich in color, aroma and flavor.
+Its more moderate climate, less fertile soils and earlier ripening clones produces lower yields of fully mature grapes resulting in wines rich in color, aroma, and flavor.

 - Alcohol: 8%

 - Varietal: Lambrusco